Sci-Fi Films of the 1940s

 An obvious culprit would be the second world war.
 Indeed, the lull in science fiction films began in 1938, just as Germany began annexing its neighbors.
 But the lull carried on for years after the war in the Pacific ended in 1945, in fact, in 1947, no feature films that could be called science fiction by any stretch appeared at all.
 And, all during the Korean war, which began in 1950, sci-fi film was exploding.
 So, there being a major war doesn’t provide an explanation — it’s some subtler cultural thing.

-Color filming had been developed in the late 1930s, but was very expensive throughout the 1940s, and remained expensive through the ’50s and ’60s.
-Color was regarded as a flashy extravagance by many filmmakers, who had perfected techniques of shades and fine textures in black and white.
+The development of color filming was complete by the late 1930s, but color was very expensive throughout the 1940s, and remained expensive through the ’50s and ’60s.
+Many filmakers regarded color as a flashy extravagance, preferring the techniques of shades and fine textures they had perfected in black and white.
 However, fantasy films must have seemed like an appropriate genre for color; a couple of films in this list are in color.

-Science fiction filmmaking wasn’t at all gone: it had been relegated to serial films, which were mostly attended by young people.
+Science fiction filmmaking wasn’t at all gone: studios had relegated it to serial films, which were mostly attended by young people.
 This is an interesting phenomenon, but I can only speculate as to reasons for it.
 Maybe the advances in science and engineering in the ’40s for military purposes put the adult public off.
 Or maybe the juvenile nature of the sci-fi serials itself prejudiced the adult public against sci-fi stories.
 Hard to say.

 Monsters were the fantasy and sci-fi schlock of the ’40s.
-At a business level, of course, it is immaterial whether the monster was created scientifically (as an invisible man or Frankenstein’s monster, or a disembodied brain) or supernaturally (as vampires, werewolves, or re-animated mummies) — the point is that they’re recognizable as something to be scared of.
+At a business level, of course, it is immaterial whether the monster was a scientific creation (as an invisible man or Frankenstein’s monster, or a disembodied brain) or a supernatural one (as vampires, werewolves, or re-animated mummies) — the point is that they’re recognizable as something to be scared of.
 In the ’40s these particular monsters are hashed, re-hashed, served as entrées or side dishes or garnishes.
 Several movies had ‘Monster’ in their title.
 But even among the monster movies, little was new: most of these monsters made film débuts in the ’30s or earlier.

 In the wake of King Kong, as in the ’30s, many ’40s horror films involved gorillas somehow, often as subjects of a scientist’s evil experiments.
 I’ll skip those — none of them is very good anyway.